soumyadg/Bike-Sharing-System/README.md

 •	TFL data merged with power generation data and holiday data
 •	TFL data merged with weather data, power generation data and holiday data

-**ALGORITHM:** While the objective of the modelling exercise is to predict bike hires, we will be using regression-based analysis techniques.
+**ALGORITHMS:** While the objective of the modelling exercise is to predict bike hires, we will be using regression-based analysis techniques.
 5 different machine learning models have been used for this analysis:

 •	Linear Regression
 •	Decision Tree Regressor